PSPDFKit-labs/radar.apple.com/19029811 - DeallocWeak/Readme.md

 Notes:
 From http://opensource.apple.com/source/objc4/objc4-646/runtime/objc-weak.mm i see that this was a conscious decision, but it’s still a source of hard-to-debug bugs and something that is quite unexpected. weak should in that case be either the object or nil, but not cause an abort.

-Still present in iOS 9.3.2
+Tested on iOS 10 GM, not fixed.